aiqtidar/PiecesOnAGrid/README.md

 ## Approach
 There were two approaches used to solve this problem:
-- The faster solution involves concepts from dynamic programming to build a matrix of possible moves, from the bottom up.
+- The faster of the two solutions involves using concepts from dynamic programming to build a matrix of possible moves, from the bottom up.
-- The other solution involves using DFS to traverse the problem top-down, with memoization to speed up the solution.
+- The other solution involves using DFS to traverse the problem top-down, with memoization to speed up the search.

-Both approaches were implemented and the results from each was used to check the accuracy of the solution.
-At the end, both approaches yielded the same results for each piece - implying that the solutions were accurately implemented.
+Both approaches were implemented in this project to allow us to double-check our results.
+At the end, the results from both approaches agreed with each other, implying that our approaches were implemented accurately.

+## Design
+- The architecture is simple, with no explicit data layer for persistent memory.
+Answers are calculated in-memory and printed to the console through a delegate.
+- The code is built to be modular and to be able to be extended to custom pieces if necessary.
+- Both the board and the accompanying pieces are defined in the config.json file.